henokv/mnr/README.md

 # mnr
-A tool to generate multi nic conf
+A tool to generate multi nic routing configuration